Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Background

 \subsection{HomePlug Green PHY}

 The high-bandwidth IP link used for communication in ISO 15118 is provided by the HomePlug Green PHY (HPGP) power-line communication technology~\cite{iso15118-3}.
-HPGP is a derivation of the earlier HomePlug AV family of in-home LAN technologies.
+Power-line communication is a technology in which communication signals share cabling principally used for power transfer; with low-power high-frequency communication signals superposed alongside high-power direct- or alternating-current energy transmission~\cite{lampe2016}.
+The HomePlug family of standards describe implementations of PLC intended for LAN communication, with HPGP as the derivation intended for embedded, industrial use-cases.
 The HPGP standard is publicly available at no cost~\cite{alliance2013homeplug}, and is discussed in detail in~\cite{baker2019} and~\cite{bao2018threat}.

 In brief, HPGP uses an Orthogonal Frequency-Division Multiplexing (OFDM) physical-layer operating in the 2 -- 28 MHz band and modulating data onto (typically) 917 unmasked subcarriers spaced 24.414 kHz apart.
-The technology provides a set of communication modes that trade throughput vs. reliability with maximum speeds of 3.77, 4.92 (default), and 9.84 Mbps.
+The technology provides a set of communication modes that trade throughput vs. reliability with maximum speeds of 3.77, 4.92 (default), and 9.84~Mbps.
+The network is random access, with a Carrier-Sense Multiple Access scheme, with Collision Avoidance (CSMA/CA) to control medium access both within a network and when co-existing with other nearby HPGP networks.
+Although vehicle charging involves only two nodes in the HPGP network (EV and EVSE), the random-access nature of the technology still allows a situation in which both nodes transmit simultaneously.
+Furthermore, cross-talk from nearby charging stations could cause interference~\cite{baker2019}.
+To ensure that the communication is not affected by collisions, CSMA/CA is required.

 The work in~\cite{baker2019} also describes a notable challenge with HPGP PLC: its propensity to leak communication signals from the charging cable.
 It has also been noted in~\cite{lampe2016} that the related HomePlug AV technologies are vulnerable to interference emitted in the same frequency range by broadcasting and wireless communication systems.
 This vulnerability was carried across to the HPGP technology and presents a risk of cross-talk between different vehicle-charger pairs in adjacent parking bays.
 It is possible that a vehicle would begin communicating, not with the charger that it is physically connected to, but with a nearby charger that happened to respond first, but is actually communicating via leaked signals.
 The HPGP specification implements the Signal Level Attenuation Characterisation (SLAC) protocol to mitigate this, in which the vehicle and charger exchange sounding messages to determine which are connected directly (thereby experiencing the least attenuation of their sounding messages) and which are being inadvertently overheard due to cross-talk~\cite{alliance2013homeplug}.